 This recipe is Americanized with iced tea mix as the base and nondairy creamer and nonfat milk as the latte.
 The spices used, other than the cardamom, are ones frequently found in most cupboards.
 I experimented with different combinations and with the amount of sugars before arriving at this.
 A HUGE thank you to the Fabulous Four , including the once-Secret Sister, who taste tested and offered opinions.
 You’ll thank them too since we all ended up with this smooth, spicy and satisfying drink!

 You can package this for gifts for your Secret Sister, friends and neighbors in small decorative containers, or jars.
 For favors or just a taste gifts, you can make packets like these.
 I printed the recipe on the plain back of scrapbook paper, stapled a snack sized bag with one serving of the drink to the paper and then folded it in thirds and tied it with a ribbon.
-A presentation copy of the recipe is available for download when you like A Pinch of Joy on facebook.
+A presentation copy of the recipe is available for download on A Pinch of Joy facebook from the Exclusive Download page.

 You might also like to check out this Chai Bread recipe!

 - 1½ cups instant tea, decaffeinated if you want

 - 1 cup non-dairy creamer

 - 1 / 2 cup non-fat dried milk